UofABioinformaticsHub/RAdelaide-July-2016/Day_1/101_Introduction.md

 Excel is notorious for converting values from one thing to another inappropriately.

-- Gene names are often converted to dates
+- Gene names are often converted to dates (e.g. _SEPT9_)
-    - Septin genes (e.g. _SEPT9_)

-- Genotypes can be converted into numeric values
+- Genotypes can be converted into numeric values (e.g. the homozygote "1/1")
-    - A homozygote for the first allele (1/1)

 In `R` we generally work with plain text files.